serjilyashenko/WeekApp/README.md

 working with dates.

 **Note:** There is no RTL.
 First I want to test my date functions.
 RTL may be added later.

+**Notes:**

+- I used css custom properties at some point to share calendar content min height (fine --calendar-content)